melmatis/CEDARS/README.md

 *cedars__download* is a python function to get CEDARS claims data from the web.To use the *cedars__download* function:
-## Step 1: Ensure you have the right packages in your Analysis script
-`import pandas as pd`

-`from pathlib import Path`

-`import fastparquet`

-## Step 2: Ensure you have these installed to run the python function:
+## Step 1: Ensure you have these installed to run the python function:

 `requests`

 `pandas`

+`fastparquet`

-## Step 3: Working Directory
+## Step 2: Working Directory
 save *cedars__download.py* in the same folder as the notebook you use to do analysis on CEDARS data

-## Step 4: Call the Data Download Function
+## Step 3: Call the Data Download Function
 use this code in your notebook to call the *cedars__download* function:

 `from cedars__download import fetch_cedars_claims`